stevanlohja/cardano-spo-multipass/README.md

         -d 20GB                   # Disk space allocation: 20GB
    ```

    This creates two Ubuntu instances named `cn1` and `cn2`.
 In other words, "cardano-node-1" and "cardano-node-2".
+Feel free to allocate more hardware resources if available.

 4. **List Ubuntu instances and obtain IP addresses:**